Sections in this article:

 For their company to succeed, most solo founders will need an effective support network to provide them with the expertise, feedback, and emotional support they need.

-Most solo founded startups had significant contributions from others in various areas of the business.
+Most solo founded start-ups had significant contributions from others in various areas of the business.

-It is important for a solo founder to understand themselves well, and to know clearly see the motivations behind their decision making.
+It is important for a solo founder to understand themselves well, and to clearly see the motivations behind their decision making.

 They need to learn how to get things done effectively and efficiently, such as by chunking down bigger goals into small action goals and prioritizing well.